SVT Barn: Pre-teens and teens

-In the 1990s and 2000s, Barnkanalen also showed some animation aimed at older children with their original soundtracks, for example the foreign anime Cardcaptors and imported American Animaniacs and AAAHH!!!
+In the 1990s and 2000s, Barnkanalen also showed some animation aimed at older children with their original soundtracks, for example the foreign anime Cardcaptors and imported US Animaniacs and AAAHH!!!
 Real Monsters.
 Notably, there is a version of Real Monsters dubbed into Swedish, but it was only shown on the competing satellite channel Nickelodeon Scandinavia at the time.
-Other animated programmes aired during this time included the animated Mr. Bean, Garfield and Friends, Code Lyoko, Martin Mystery, The Three Friends and Jerry, The Rubbish World of Dave Spud and Oggy and The Cockroaches.
+Other animated programmes aired during this time included the animated Mr. Bean, Garfield and Friends, Code Lyoko, Martin Mystery, The Three Friends and Jerry, The Rubbish World of Dave Spud and Oggy and the Cockroaches.

-In the later half of the 2000s to the 2010s, animated series aimed at older children acquired from countries around the world began to air with Swedish dubbing.
+In the later half of the 2000s to the 2010s, animated series aimed at older children acquired from countries around the world started to air with Swedish dubbing.
 They continue to air, and new dubs continue being made, to this day.

-Other acquired programming includes drama series from several countries, such as Australia, the United States, the United Kingdom, the Netherlands, Canada, France and Germany.
+Other acquired programming includes drama series from each country, such as Australia, the US, the United Kingdom, the Netherlands, Canada, France, and Germany.

 The many Australian drama series shown in the channel included Mirror, Mirror, Search for Treasure Island, Home Farm Twins, The Saddle Club and Ocean Star.
-American shows include PBS series such as Ramona and Nickelodeon series The Secret World of Alex Mack.
-From the UK comes the Central series Woof! and Press Gang.
+US shows include PBS series such as Ramona and Nickelodeon series The Secret World of Alex Mack.
+From Britain comes the Central series Woof! and Press Gang.
 Many live action shows that were once broadcast with their original soundtracks have been broadcast with Swedish dubbing in recent years.

 Between 2011 and 2014, Barnkanalen was responsible for airing the Junior Eurovision Song Contest after previously having been aired on SVT 1.

 Availability

 Initially Barnkanalen was available on satellite from Canal Digital, on certain digital cable distributors, and free-to-air in the digital terrestrial network, being the first channel to broadcast without encryption in the platform.
 An agreement of distribution on the Viasat satellite platform was settled in 2003.
 A few days earlier, SVT had decided to allow cable providers to transform the channel and convert it to analogue PAL in their systems.

 Many cable companies used copyright issues motivate an additional fee for the channel.
-An agreement that would make SVT pay the copyright costs was made some years later and made Barnkanalen (as well as Kunskapskanalen and SVT24) available in the analogue basic packages on the two major cable providers, UPC Sverige and Com Hem, from 1 July 2005.
+An agreement that would make SVT pay the copyright costs was made some years later and made Barnkanalen (as well as Kunskapskanalen and SVT24) available in the analogue basic packages on the two major cable providers, UPC Sweden and Com Hem, from 1 July 2005.
 This increased the penetration of the channel dramatically.